 Here are some looks at what you can expect from each numbered location on the map…

 1. Front and Center – Unlike Walt Disney World where the front and center spot is a location to avoid, at Disneyland, it’s a spot to stake out.
 The big (or should I say “little”) reason is Sleeping Beauty Castle.
 It’s not tall.
 This means that the fireworks bursts that fire behind Disneyland in Toontown aren’t nearly as blocked from your view in this location like the back of the park bursts are in the Magic Kingdom.
-A second reason for this being a prime spot is the new projections during Disneyland Forever!, which are as integral to the show as the fireworks themselves.
 This is the best location for viewing those projections.
 The photo above illustrates that some bursts aren’t completely visible from this front and center spot, but these are the exception here rather than the rule.
 Almost all of the bursts will be visible from this location.